obokhove/FDnumerics2024/Grasiele Romanzini Bezerra/README.md

 - In ``Exercises_2``  are all the answares for the second sheet. **The main file is the PDF report with all the answers and discussions**  ``Exercises_2/FoFD_Numerical_activity2.pdf``
 The code for each question is in it designated folder, as for example the code used for question 4 are in ``Exercises_1/codes/Q4``.

+OB: For linear problems such as advection eqns: there is no shock wave.